Rinzii/ccmath/CONTRIBUTING.md

 A contributor looking for a starting point should filter on `D3: Low` and `good first issue`.

+The label set is managed as code in `.github/labels.yml` and synced on merge to `main`.
+Change that file in a pull request rather than editing labels in the GitHub UI, otherwise the next sync reverts the change.

 ### Filing an issue